Ranndy360/Meeting/README.md

 # Meeting
 API Rest returns free user schedule, validate with JWT each request, you have to send a date to check user available that day.

+#Test
+You are available to test with SoapUI, at `/src/main/resources/soapuiTest` is a .xml soap project.

 #Input
 Is a Get function, you can access at:
 `http://localhost:8080/meeting/available?date=2019-06-10`